puppetlabs/puppet-docs/source/guides/language_guide.markdown

 greater than `1024`,  Puppet will set the value of the `$maxclient` variable to `500`.

-More complex expressions combining arithmetric expressions with the Boolean operators `and`, `or`, or `not` are also possible:
+"If" statements also support the use of regular expressions and "in" expressions.
+More complex expressions can also be made by combining arbitrary expressions with the
+Boolean `and`, `or`, and `not` operators:

 {% highlight ruby %}
     if ( $processor_count > 2 ) and (( $ram >= 16 * $gigabyte ) or ( $disksize > 1000 )) {